List of political parties in the Republic of Ireland

 There are a number of political parties in Ireland, and coalition governments are common.
-The two historically largest parties, Fianna Fáil and Fine Gael, arose from a split in the original Sinn Féin, Fine Gael from the faction Cumann na nGaedheal that supported the 1921 Anglo-Irish Treaty and Fianna Fáil from the anti-Treaty faction.
-The division on the Treaty had also caused the Irish Civil War (1922–23), leading to the difference between the parties being described as "Civil War politics", to distinguish it from a more common left-right political divide.
+The two historically largest parties, Fianna Fáil and Fine Gael, arose from a split in the original Sinn Féin.
+Fine Gael is the successor of Cumann na nGaedheal, the faction that supported the 1921 Anglo-Irish Treaty, while Fianna Fáil arose from members of the anti-Treaty faction who opposed Sinn Féin's abstensionism.
+The division on the Treaty had also caused the Irish Civil War (1922–1923), leading to the difference between the parties being described as "Civil War politics", to distinguish it from a more common left-right political divide.
 Fianna Fáil and Fine Gael together are sometimes pejoratively referred to as "FFG".

-As of 2024, Fianna Fáil and Sinn Féin jointly have the greatest representation in Dáil Éireann, followed closely by Fine Gael in third position.
-The Green Party surpassed the Labour Party in 2020.
-The Labour Party was formed in 1912, and it had usually been the third party in parliamentary strength, though it is currently the joint fifth party with the Social Democrats.
+As of 2024, Fianna Fáil is the largest party in Dáil Éireann, followed by Sinn Féin in second, and closely by Fine Gael in third position.
+The Labour Party was formed in 1912, and it had usually been the third party in parliamentary strength, though it is currently the fourth largest party in the Dáil, followed closely by the Social Democrats in fifth.

-Political party registration is governed by the Electoral Reform Act 2022.
-The Register of Political Parties is maintained by the Electoral Commission (having been maintained by the Houses of the Oireachtas prior to the establishment of the Commission in 2023).
-In order to be registered to contest national elections a party must have either at least one member in Dáil Éireann or the European Parliament, or 300 recorded members aged 18 or over.
+The Electoral Commission maintains a Register of Political Parties under the Electoral Reform Act 2022.
+Before the establishment of the Commission 2023, the register was maintained by the Houses of the Oireachtas.
+To register to contest national elections a party must have either at least one member in Dáil Éireann or the European Parliament, or 300 recorded members aged 18 or over.
 Parties that register only to contest elections in part of the state or in local elections need only 100 recorded members aged 18 or over.
 In either case, at least half of the recorded members must be on the register of electors.